 This recipe can't get a whole lot easier, honestly.
 You simply combine all ingredients in a large bowl and mix with a hand mixer (or whisk if you're up for a challenge) until slightly larger in volume.

 One thing I wouldn't substitute is the cilantro for dried cilantro/coriander.
 If you hate cilantro, you can leave it out entirely but it's not worth it to put in cilantro as a dried herb in my opinion.

 Have you tried this recipe?
 Leave me a 5 ⭐️ rating in the recipe card!
 I love to hear from you!
 You can also follow me on Instagram, Facebook, Pinterest, and Twitter, and sign up for my newsletter!

 - 1 cup mayonnaise

-- 1 1/2 tbsp corn syrup or granulated sugar
+- 1 ½ tablespoon corn syrup or granulated sugar

-- 2 tbsp blended chipotle in adobo measure 1 tbsp after blending
+- 2 tablespoon blended chipotle in adobo measure 1 tablespoon after blending

-- 2 tbsp sour cream or greek yogurt
+- 2 tablespoon sour cream or greek yogurt

 - If you've purchased whole chipotles in adobo, blend them with a food processor or an immersion blender.
 Measure based on the blended quantity.